pvcraven/arcade_book/source/labs/lab_04_camel/camel.rst

   and between each user command.
 Add comments where appropriate.
 * It is considered better style to use ``while not done:`` instead of ``while done == False:``
+* Rather than setting ``done`` to ``True``, you can immediately exit the main program loop by using the ``break`` statement.
+Some people prefer this method because it simplifies the logic.
+Other people prefer not jumping out of the middle of a loop.
+Quite frankly, either works.
 * To prevent bad message combinations, such as printing "You died of thirst." and "You found an oasis!" on the same turn, use the ``and`` operator.
   Such as, ``if not done and thirst > 4:``